Andre Agassi: Prospect of retiring 'is like preparing for death'

 Tearful goodbye

-This month's U.S. Open is the 10th anniversary of Agassi's memorable retirement, when he lost to Germany's Benjamin Becker after struggling through the first two rounds with a bad back which required a cortisone injection and three anti-inflammatory shots.
+The 2016 US Open is the 10th anniversary of Agassi's memorable retirement, when he lost to Germany's Benjamin Becker on September 3 after struggling through the first two rounds with a bad back which required a cortisone injection and three anti-inflammatory shots.

 After a four-minute long ovation from the crowd at Arthur Ashe Stadium, an emotionally and physically drained Agassi paid tribute to his New York fans, telling them: "The scoreboard said I lost today, but what the scoreboard doesn't say is what it is I've found," as tears rolled down his face.